ckznnn/dotfiles-swapper/README.md

   hyprpaper
   rofi
   vesktop
+  nemo
 ```

 ## Make sure to launch Vesktop and do spicetifty backup_apply before you use the script

+## As well as adding hyprpaper and waybar to your auto start in your hyprland config

 ## Using Install script for arch